Velyorix/codovia-backend/README.md

 Passport is used for authentication.
 Ensure Passport is correctly configured and run `php artisan passport:install` to set up OAuth clients.

 ### Meilisearch Configuration
-TechPedia's search functionality is powered by Meilisearch.
+Codovia's search functionality is powered by Codovia.
 To enable Meilisearch, follow these steps:

 1. **Install and Run Meilisearch**: Install Meilisearch on your server or use a hosted instance.
 2. **Set Environment Variables**: